-30 The model simulates correct timing of the past glacial terminations in terms of ice volume while the simulated $CO_2$ concentration lags behind the reconstructed one by several thousand years.
-The model is also able to simulate temporal evolution of the stable carbon isotope in the ocean.
-At the same time, the agreement between simulated and reconstructed atmospheric $\delta^{13}C$ is rather poor.
-Similarly, the magnitude of simulated atmospheric C decline during the last glacial termination is underestimated.
-Introducing the brine rejection parameterization and stratification-dependent diapycnal diffusivity allows us to improve the agreement for atmospheric C but leads to unrealistically "old" glacial deep ocean water masses.
+The model correctly simulates climate and carbon cycle evolution across the last glacial terminations.
+In particular, ocean carbon isotopes evolution is simulated in agreement with empirical data.
+At the same time, simulated CO2 lags behind reconstructed one during glacial termination and the magnitude of atmospheric C is underestimated.
+Introducing brine rejection parameterization and stratification-dependent diapycnal diffusivity allows us to improve agreement for the atmospheric C but leads to unrealistically "old" deep ocean water masses.

 Temporal dynamics of $CO_2$ during interglacial depends strongly on the timing of the AMOC recovering during glacial termination.
-If the AMOC recovers only at the end of glacial termination, $CO_2$ concentration experiences the overshoot at the
+If the AMOC recovers only at the end of glacial termination, $CO_2$ concentration experiences the overshoot at the beginning of interglacial and then $CO_2$ declines.
+To the contrary, early recovery of the AMOC, leads to monotonous rise of $CO_2$ during interglacials.